Practical Antenna Design: From Theory to Practice

 The course covers the important and timely issues involving modern antenna design and theory.
 Developed specifically for engineers and designers who work with radar and radio communications, this workshop will give participants the understanding of antenna theory and techniques, the skills to analyse, design and measure various antennas, and the knowledge of antenna measurements.
 The participants will have the opportunity to use industry standard software to design a practical antenna, and use equipment to conduct some antenna measurements during the course.

-All delegates can purchase an optional copy of the book, "Antennas: From Theory to Practice" by Yi Huang and Kevin Boyle (Wiley) at the reduced price of £55 (RRP: £86.95).
-This book is intended as a reference book and is not required as part of the course.
+All delegates can purchase an optional copy of the book, "Antennas: From Theory to Practice" by Yi Huang and Kevin Boyle (Wiley) at the reduced price of £55 (RRP: £86.95)*.
+This book is intended as a reference book and is not required as part of the course (* note - this book is currently out of stock).
 Full course notes are included in the standard course fee.

 This is a practical course.
 It is filled with practical examples (including 4G/5G, mmWave, MIMO and IoT antennas), explanations, and classroom computer simulation and measurements.
 Anyone who works with antennas and radio propagation will understand and benefit from the material presented.
 No advanced mathematics are necessary.